MomX/Momdata/README.md

 ## Installation

-Once on CRAN, uou can install the released version of Momdata from [CRAN](https://CRAN.R-project.org) with:
+Once on CRAN, you can install the released version of Momdata from [CRAN](https://CRAN.R-project.org) with:

 ``` r